Creating a Web Application with Spring Boot with JSP

 }

-We use a Spring Boot Application class to launch our application
+We use a Spring Boot application class to launch our web application.

 package com.in28minutes.springboot.web;